Dr. Grace Fong

 Born in Los Angeles, Dr. Fong did her undergraduate studies at the University of Southern California where she completed a double major and minor.
 At USC, Dr. Fong was awarded the prestigious Renaissance Scholar Prize, and was named "The USC Thornton School of Music Keyboard Department's - Most Outstanding Student - B.M."
 She completed her graduate studies at the Cleveland Institute of Music where she studied with Sergei Babayan who describes Dr. Fong as "not only a true artist and an exciting virtuoso, but a sensitive poet who can speak about the most important of subjects through the craft of her hands."
 Her teachers and mentors include Sergei Babayan, John Perry, Louise Lepley, Paulina Drake, and Norberto Cappone.

-Dr. Fong is currently the Director of Keyboard Studies at Chapman University's Hall-Musco Conservatory of Music where she was awarded the faculty excellence award at the Conservatory of Music.
-An enthusiastic supporter of the education of young musicians, Dr. Fong has served as guest artist and teacher at the Innsbrook Summer Festival, the New Hampshire Music Festival, the Salt Spring Piano Festival, the Montecito Summer Festival; Festival Les Recontres de Moita, Corsica; and the Schlern International Music Festival.
+Dr. Fong is currently the Director of Keyboard Studies at Chapman University Hall-Musco Conservatory of Music where she is the Artistic Director of the Chapman University Hall-Musco Conservatory of Music President’s Piano Series.
+Awarded the faculty-excellence award at the Hall-Musco Conservatory, Dr. Fong is an enthusiastic supporter of the education of young musicians.
+She has served as guest artist and teacher at the Innsbrook Summer Festival, the New Hampshire Music Festival, the Salt Spring Piano Festival, the Montecito Summer Festival; Festival Les Recontres de Moita, Corsica; and the Schlern International Music Festival.
 She serves as adjudicator for various competitions and has been the pre-concert lecturer for the Innsbrook Institute Festival, the Chapman University Lectio Magistralis, and the Orange County Philharmonic Society.
-As a distinguished chamber artist, she has been invited to perform at the Sitka Chamber Music Festival, Chamber Music International, the Missouri River Arts Festival, the Callian Festival, France; Musica in Collina Festival, Italy.
-She is the Artistic Director of the Chapman University Hall-Musco Conservatory of Music President’s Piano Series, and the Executive Director of the Chapman University Global Arts Music Festival, seeking to advance the art of music through performance, education, and community.
+As a distinguished chamber artist, she has been invited to perform at the Ojai Festival, Sitka Chamber Music Festival, Chamber Music International, the Missouri River Arts Festival, the Callian Festival, France; Musica in Collina Festival, Italy; Palais de Festivls des Congres de Cannes, France.
+In 2015, Dr. Fong serves as guest artist and faculty at the Lee University International Piano Festival, Reinhardt Piano Festival and Academy, and the Costa Rica Piano Festival.
+She also receives the 2015 Distinguished Alumni Award from the Colburn School in Los Angeles.